-As of March 31, 2023, we had approximately \$582.0 million in cash and investments at our holding company.
-These resources are maintained primarily to service our debt interest expense, pay debt maturities, repurchase shares, repurchase debt, pay dividends to shareholders, and to settle intercompany obligations.
+As of September 30, 2023, we had approximately \$723.0 million in cash and investments at our holding company.
+Resources are maintained to service our debt interest expense, pay debt maturities, repurchase debt, and to settle intercompany obligations.
+We also use holding company resources to repurchase shares and pay dividends to shareholders.
 While these assets are held, we generate investment income that serves to offset a portion of our cash requirements.
 The payment of dividends from MGIC are the principal sources of holding company cash inflow and their payment is restricted by insurance regulation.
 See Note 14 - "Statutory Information" to our consolidated financial statement for additional information about MGIC's dividend restrictions.
 The payment of dividends from MGIC is also influenced by our view of the appropriate level of PMIERs Available Assets to maintain in excess of Minimum Required Assets.
 Other sources of holding company liquidity include raising capital in the public markets.
 The ability to raise capital in the public markets is subject to prevailing market conditions, investor demand for the securities to be issued, and our deemed creditworthiness.

-In the first three months of 2023, we paid \$29.6 million in dividends to shareholders.
-On April 27, 2023, the Board of Directors declared a quarterly cash dividend to holders of the company's common stock of \$0.10 per share to shareholders of record on May 11, 2023, payable on May 25, 2023.
+In the nine months ended September 30, 2023, we paid \$91.1 million in dividends to shareholders.
+On October 26, the Board of Directors declared a quarterly cash dividend to the holders of the company's common stock of \$0.115 per share to shareholders of record on November 9, 2023.

-In the first three months of 2023, our holding company cash and investments decreased by \$64.9 million.
-The net unrealized losses on our holding company investment portfolio were approximately \$9.7 million at March 31, 2023 and the portfolio had a modified duration of approximately 0.8 years.
+In the nine months ended September 30, 2023, our holding company cash and investments increased by \$76.0 million.
+The net unrealized losses on our holding company investment portfolio were approximately \$9.1 million at September 30, 2023, and the portfolio had a modified duration of approximately 1.3 years.

-Significant cash and investments inflows at our holding company during the first three months:
+Significant cash and investments inflows at our holding company during the nine months ended September 30, 2023:

-- \$42.8 million intercompany tax receipts, and - \$5.0 million of investment income.
+- \$300.0 million dividend received from MGIC - \$110.2 million intercompany tax receipts, and - \$14.6 million of investment income.

-Significant cash outflows at our holding company during the first three months:
+Significant cash outflows at our holding company during the nine months ended September 30, 2023:

-- \$76.2 million of net share repurchase transactions, - \$30.1 million of cash dividends paid to shareholders, and - \$17.1 million of interest payments on our 5.25% Notes.
+- \$214.6 million of net share repurchase transactions, - \$91.1 million of cash dividends paid to shareholders, - \$35.1 million of interest payments on our outstanding debt obligations, and - \$28.6 million cash paid in lieu of issuing shares on the conversion of our 9% Debentures.

-MGIC did not pay dividends to our holding company in the three months ended March 31, 2023.
+MGIC paid \$300.0 million in dividends to our holding company in the nine months ended September 30, 2023.
 Future dividend payments from MGIC to the holding company will be determined in consultation with the board, and after considering any updated estimates about our business.
 We ask the Wisconsin OCI not to object before MGIC pays dividends to the holding company.
-In May, 2023, MGIC paid a \$300 million dividend to our holding company.
+In October 2023, MGIC paid a \$300 million dividend to our holding company.

-In the first three months of 2023, we repurchased 5.8 million shares of our common stock using \$77.8 million of holding company cash.
-As of March 31, 2023 we had remaining authorization to repurchase \$36.1 million of our common stock through the end of 2023 under a share repurchase program approved by our Board of Directors in October 2021.
-In April 2023, we repurchased an additional 1.7 million shares totaling \$24.4 million under the remaining authorization.
-Also in April 2023, our board of directors approved a share repurchase program, authorizing us to repurchase an additional \$500 million of common stock at any time prior to July 1, 2025.
+In the nine months ended September 30, 2023, we repurchased 14.7 million shares of our common stock using \$217.8 million of holding company cash.
+As of September 30, 2023 we had remaining authorization to repurchase \$396.0 million of our common stock through July 1, 2025 under a share repurchase program approved by our Board of Directors in April 2023.
+Through October 27, 2023, we repurchased an additional 2.2 million shares totaling \$36.5 million under the remaining authorization.